amorena/democdonpaas/README.md

 1. BUILD: automatic compilation and integration tests, release snapshot ver to Nexus and static code analysis.
 Send an email to Developer.
 2. DEV:   automatic deploy to DEV server on PaaS (on OpenShift online) and running tests, create release tag in GIT.
 Send an email to Tester.
 3. DEV Teardown: automatic destroy of TicketmonsterVerSNAPSHOT env (app+platform)
-4. QA: Tester user can push the button (from Jenkins console - DeliveryPipeline tab) to deploy the same binary to QA server on PaaS (on OpenShift online) and runs tests
+4. QA TEST: Tester user can push the button (from Jenkins console - DeliveryPipeline tab) to deploy the same binary to QA server on PaaS (on OpenShift online) and runs tests
-5. UAT: automatic deploy of the same binary to UAT server on PaaS (on OpenShift online) and runs tests.
+5. UAT TEST: automatic deploy of the same binary to UAT server on PaaS (on OpenShift online) and runs tests.
 Send an email to Release user.
 6. PROD: Release user can push the button (from Jenkins console - DeliveryPipeline tab) to deploy the same binary to PROD server on PaaS (locally on OpenShift Enterprise) and runs tests

 ![Delivery Pipeline](https://raw.githubusercontent.com/amorena/democdonpaas/master/images/delivery-pipeline.png)